typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-inferrable-types.md

+# `no-inferrable-types`

-# Disallows explicit type declarations for variables or parameters initialized to a number, string, or boolean (`no-inferrable-types`)
+Disallows explicit type declarations for variables or parameters initialized to a number, string, or boolean.

 Explicit types where they can be easily inferred may add unnecessary verbosity.